jacobs-ladder/jacobs-ladder-digitization/README.md

 flask-login
 psycopg2

-## TODO how to run locally will be updated once heroku is installed on everyone's machines
-To Run
-python app.py
-go to http://127.0.0.1:5000/ in your browser
+To Run manually (not using heroku) python app.py go to http://127.0.0.1:5000/ in your browser